chairbender/my-virtual-pet-collection/README.md

 # Disclaimer

-This repository and app are not affiliated, associated, authorized, endorsed by, or in any way officially connected with the various games, brands, and franchises depicted in the repository and app.
+This repository and app are not affiliated, associated, authorized, endorsed by, or in any way officially connected with the various games, brands, and franchises depicted or linked to in the repository and app.

 All names, marks, emblems and images are registered trademarks of their respective owners.